 Economic Development and Employment

 Railways are a cornerstone of the northern economy.
-The White Pass & Yukon Route employs roughly 300 people in the Yukon and Alaska, while the Mackenzie Northern Railway provides indirect employment through mining, forestry, and tourism.
-The railway stimulates local businesses: hotels, restaurants, and transportation services all benefit from rail traffic.
-Moreover, the ability to export minerals and resources at a competitive cost encourages investment in exploration and extraction, creating a multiplier effect across the region.
+The White Pass & Yukon Route employs roughly 300 people across Yukon and Alaska, ranging from train crews to maintenance workers and administrative staff.
+Similarly, the Mackenzie Northern Railway supports indirect employment through its facilitation of mining, forestry, and tourism activities.
+Many local businesses benefit from rail traffic, including hotels, restaurants, and transportation services.

 Social Connectivity and Tourism